 We encourage competitors to consider joining this effort by making their own racing programs more sustainable.
-We hope you will consider adopting some or all these practices not only for the Newport Bermuda Race but also as a permanent part of your race preparation:
+We hope you will consider adopting some or all the practices below, not only for the Newport Bermuda Race but also as a permanent part of your race preparation.

 Reusable Water Bottles

 - All teams should only use reusable water bottles.
 Think about getting a good bottle branded with your boat name or the race name as an incentive to your crew.

 - There should be no single-use plastic bottles used.